philbertshea/tp/docs/UserGuide.md

 </box>

 ### Deleting a student : `del`
-Deletes the specified student from TAssist.
+Deletes the specified student(s) from the currently displayed list.

 Format: `del -i INDEX[,INDEX or RANGE]...`